 - 8

-Once pressure has released, open the lid and transfer the cooked saury to a serving dish.
-Complete!
+Once the pressure has fully released, open the lid, plate the cooked sanma, and serve.

 Nutrition